semo4/java-fundamentals/README.md

 # lab 3
     - linter: App.java
     - checkLine it take file and read it line by line to check if it end with ; or { ,} or containe if . else and return message of line number and if it missing ;

+# lab 6
+- I build three classes
+## Restaurant
+- It contains three field name, stars, price
+- It contains Constructor with full field and Constructor with name
+- It contains AddReview function that take three parameters and create new instance for Review Class
+- It contains toString function to print the result

+## Review
+- It contains three field body, author, stars
+- it extends from Restaurant
+- It contains Constructor with full field and one field name from Restaurant
+- It contains toString function to print the result

+## library
+- it contains main function to run the code